 3. Downsides

-The Bondi’s maximal foam blunts ground feel and can feel cumbersome on technical, uneven rock; heavier weight increases cumulative load on very long approaches.
+The HOKA Bondi 9’s maximal foam blunts ground feel and can feel cumbersome on technical, uneven rock; heavier weight increases cumulative load on very long approaches.

 4. Final Verdict